nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">

+:exclamation: **Caution:**
-:exclamation: **Caution:** You cannot undo the sort once you have applied it!
+* You cannot undo the sort once you have applied it!
+* Sort will not affect the list permanently, Trackermon rearranges the show list one time after a successful sort command!
+* After a successful sort command followed by an add command will still add the new show to the last index!
 </div>

 **Format:** `sort [n/ORDER] [s/ORDER] [t/ORDER] [r/ORDER] [so/SEQUENCE]`